 The Company has established an internal audit function that applies a systematic and disciplined approach to evaluating and continually improving the effectiveness of quality systems covering risk management and internal control measures.
-All internal audit functions are conducted throughout the year on a program authorised by the Group Chief Executive Officer.
-Findings and observations from internal audits are reported to the Group Chief Executive Officer and Company Secretary for subsequent corporate and Board action as required.
+All internal audit functions are conducted throughout the year on a program authorised by senior executives and Chief Financial Officer.
+Findings and observations from internal audits are reported to the Board for subsequent action as required.
 Internal audits performed by the Company are subject to an annual quality systems assurance review by an external auditor.
 Failure to meet the requisite audit standards could result in a loss of quality systems accreditation by the Company.